FAQ - Frequently Asked Questions¶

 How can I migrate an existing iTALC installation to Veyon?¶

-The usage of Veyon Master on multiple computers is possible without any problems.
+The usage of Veyon Master on multiple computers is possible without any restrictions.
 For this to work an identical configuration has to be used on all master computers like its required for client computers in general.
 If logon authentication is used no further steps are necessary.
-If key authentication is used the same private key has to be distributed to all master computers.
+If key file authentication is used the same private key has to be distributed to all master computers.